TTK4130/ttk4130.github.io/docs/assignments/assignment-4.rst

 .. hint::
     :class: dropdown

-    You will find the Python code template in :ref:`Code handout - Assignment 4 - Satellite` or on Blackboard.
+    You will find the Python code template in the `code handout repository <https://github.com/TTK4130/code-handouts>`_ or on Blackboard.
-    It can be downloaded from the website as a Jupyter notebook, further hints are given there.

 .. admonition:: Tasks